Vue Storefront is now Alokai! Learn More

 To use custom queries, add them to the customQueries object in the integration config file located at apps/storefront-middleware/integrations/commercetools/config.ts.

-In the example below, we are adding a custom query called get-me-basic-custom-query:
+In the example below, we add a custom query called get-me-basic-custom-query:

 export const config = {